coelhotv/ai-agent-squad/README.md

 - Mermaid.js user flow diagram and Tailwind/HTML wireframe preview.
 - Architect-generated API spec (`schemas` + `endpoints`) plus its QA review.
 - Engineering prototype (`main.py`-style code) plus QA output before final approval.
+- Frontend bundle stored as JSON `{bundle, warnings}` so HITL can see LLM output plus any validator findings; screenshot guidance is extracted from the bundle sections when present.
+- DevOps test artifacts stored as JSON `{dockerfile, smoke, warnings}`; the UI surfaces the LLM output and warnings, falling back only if the LLM returns nothing.
 - (Future) GTM README/package notes once the workflow reaches the GTM node.

 ## APIs, UI, and Controls